Doctor of Nurse Anesthesia Practice

 Credits 4

 The fourth in a series of four courses designed to expand upon the knowledge obtained during the Phase I courses.
 Course work builds on theories and principles taught in the Phase I curriculum and prior clinical experience.
 Emphasis is placed on the integration of research findings into evidence based clinical practice.
+Students will prepare a written and oral presentation on a selected clinical topic utilizing current research.
 Topics include trauma, neonatal, hepatic, organ transplantation, organ retrieval, and burn treatment.

 NRAN867: Clinical Practicum